Anietz/PHP---Google-drive-Backup/README.md

 3. Get database credentials and application folder path

+4. Use crontab utility to schedule daily backup of DB and application folder

-4. Take a cup of coffee
+5. Take a cup of coffee